 Yes, uncontrolled high blood pressure or heart failure need to be corrected before the use of ketamine.

 How quickly can I be seen?

 True emergencies, with a psychiatric referral, can be seen within a day.
-But, in general, five to seven days are required to get you onto the schedule.
-Since we are here seven days a week we can meet most patient’s scheduling needs.
+But, in general, three to seven days are required to get you onto the schedule.
+We will however try our best to accommodate any patient’s scheduling needs.

 What is the cost?

-The fee for each infusion is $450.
+The fee for each ketamine infusion is $450.
 We do not accept any private insurance or Medicare, but will provide you with the forms to submit for reimbursement.
 As of now about 35-40% of patients are receiving some reimbursement, but we cannot predict if your insurance plan will reimburse you.
 We hope to be able to get nasal ketamine approved by your insurance.

-In support of our Veterans of the United States military suffering with PTSD, we encourage you to call us for special fee consideration.
+In support of our Veterans of the United States military, we encourage you to call us for special fee consideration.
 Other fee considerations will be on a case-to-case basis.